valtimo-platform/valtimo-documentation/getting-started/modules/zgw/objecten-api.md

 })
 ```

 Before the Objecten API plugin can be used, an authentication plugin is needed.
-One of such an authentication plugin
+One such authentication plugin
 is the Objecten API authentication plugin.
 Instructions on how to add this plugin can be
 found [here](objecten-api-authentication.md).